jess-moss/koch-v1-1/README.md

 Video of the Assembly: [Youtube](https://www.youtube.com/watch?v=5mdxvMlxoos)

 ### Configure
-While this robot can be programmed in a variety of manners, it is suggested to use with [LeRobot](https://github.com/huggingface/lerobot/blob/133d184a544443b44095c83156dbf8d212ccfaf6/examples/7_get_started_with_real_robot.md). #TODO: Add link to exact tutorial.
+While this robot can be programmed in a variety of manners, it is suggested to use with [LeRobot](https://github.com/huggingface/lerobot/blob/main/examples/7_get_started_with_real_robot.md).

 ### Footnotes